gen-iality/genialityapp/README.md

 See the section about [deployment](#deployment) for more information.

+#### `npm run dev`

+Builds the app for production dev branch to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

+See the section about [deployment](#deployment) for more information.

 #### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**